kptdev/kpt/site/reference/fn/eval/README.md

   Container image of the function to execute e.g. `gcr.io/kpt-fn/set-namespace:v0.1`.
   `eval` executes only one function, so do not use `--exec-path` flag with this flag.

+--image-pull-policy:
+  If the image should be pulled before rendering the package(s).
+It can be set to one of always, ifNotPresent, never.
+If unspecified, always will be the default.

 --include-meta-resources:
   If enabled, meta resources (i.e. `Kptfile` and `functionConfig`) are included in the input to the function.
 By default it is disabled.